chriswinch/coffeebot/README.md

 ### Todo
 * Possibly make the bot a /slash command
 * Allow user to enter shop name / location for the coffee run
+* Allow user to update order after they have already added an order
 * Testing with multiple users ( only tested in slack channel with 1 user at the moment )

 ### Credits